Communication, Renegotiation and Coordination with Private Values: Introduction

 \paragraph{Relationship to the literature}

-Game theorists have long recognized that coordination is an important aspect of successful economic and social interaction, that it requires an explanation even in complete-information coordination games, and that it does not occur in all circumstances.\footnote{ Evidence for miscoordination in lab experiments is reported by, e.g., \citet{VanHuyck90}, \citet{mehta1994nature}, and \citet{blume2010cognitive}.
-According to \citet[Section 3.4]{farrell2007coordination} miscoordination also occurs regularly in real-life economic interactions.} One possible explanation for some, fairly simple, examples of coordination is the concept of a focal point, due to \citet{schelling1960strategy}, which is, loosely speaking, a strategy profile that jumps out at players as clearly the right way to play a game.
+Game theorists have long recognized that coordination is an important aspect of successful economic and social interaction, that it requires an explanation even in complete-information coordination games, and that it does not occur in all circumstances.
+One possible explanation for some, fairly simple, examples of coordination is the concept of a focal point, due to \citet{schelling1960strategy}.
+This is, loosely speaking, a strategy profile that jumps out at players as clearly the right way to play a game.
 Perhaps one of the situations in which we most plausibly expect coordination is when people play the same coordination game many times with different people and there is some evolutionary (or learning) process.
-This approach is already present in the ``mass action'' interpretation of equilibrium given by \citet{nash1950non}, and then taken up more formally in \citet{smith1973lhe} who define the notion of evolutionary stability.\footnote{See, \citet{weibull1995evolutionary} and \citet{sandholm2010local} for a textbook treatment of evolutionary game theory.} It is well known that all pure equilibria in coordination games are evolutionarily stable (whereas mixed equilibria are not stable).
-This literature thus supports the view that while play in the long run will be coordinated, it is not necessarily efficiently coordinated.\footnote{\citet{kandori1993learning} and \citet{young1993evolution} show that in the very long run and under persistent low-probability errors an evolutionary (learning) process leads to the risk-dominant, not necessarily Pareto-dominant, pure strategy equilibrium in two-by-two coordination games.}
+This approach is already present in the ``mass action'' interpretation of equilibrium given by \citet{nash1950non}.
+It is then taken up more formally in \citet{smith1973lhe} who define the notion of evolutionary stability.
+It is well known that all pure equilibria in (complete information) coordination games are evolutionarily stable (whereas mixed equilibria are not stable).
+This literature thus supports the view that while play in the long run will be coordinated, it is not necessarily efficiently coordinated.\footnote{\citet{kandori1993learning} and \citet{young1993evolution} show that in the long run and under persistent low-probability errors an evolutionary process leads to the risk-dominant, not necessarily Pareto-dominant, equilibrium.}

 Another explanation for coordination is that it is achieved through communication, even if it is simply cheap talk as in \citet{crawford1982strategic}.
 Early seminal contributions in this direction are \citet{Farrell87} and \citet{rabin1994model}.
 Communication alone, however, only adds equilibria: the equilibria of the game without communication ``survive'' the introduction of communication as babbling equilibria.
 The problem, therefore, of how play focuses on the coordinated equilibria does not go away, and one can again appeal to one of the above-mentioned criteria to explain why this might happen.